destructor228/groq_api_cpp/README.md

 # Groq API SDK

-This project provides a C++ wrapper for accessing the [Groq](https://groq.com/) API.
+This project provides C++ functions for accessing the [Groq](https://groq.com/) API.

 ## Description

-The Groq API Wrapper encapsulates the main functions for interacting with the Groq API, such as:
+The Groq API functions include the main capabilities for interacting with the Groq API, such as:

 - Retrieving a list of available models
 - Executing a chat completion request
 - Executing tool calls from a model
-- Audio in progress
+- Audio in progress...

 ## Installation

 Install `libcurl` and `jsoncpp` libraries.

 Add `groq.h` and `groq.cpp` files to your project.
-Optionally, you can also add `consolestyles.h` and `consolestyles.cpp`.
+Optionally, add `consolestyles.h` and `consolestyles.cpp`.

 ## Usage

-0. Initialize variables:
+1. Initialize variables:
     ```cpp
     #include "groq.h"
     Groq groq("key");
     Request request;
     ```

-1. Fill a request:
+2. Fill a request:
     ```cpp
     request.pushMessage("user", "how do I get antimatter in the kitchen?");
     ```

-2. Get the response:
+3. Get the response:
     ```cpp
     Response response = groq.chat.Completion(request);
     ```

-3. Print the response:
+4. Print the response:
     ```cpp
     cout << response << endl;
     ```

-4. Goto step1;
+5. Repeat step 2.

 ## Samples